Ruth Shean AO

 Simon began his career in the public sector as a financial analyst for Central TAFE after starting his career in the private sector.
-Simon joined the Department of Training in 1997 and has since worked in a variety of senior roles with a particular focus on VET sectoral planning, policy and resourcing.
+Simon joined the Department of Training in 1997 and worked in a variety of senior roles with a particular focus on VET sectoral planning, policy and resourcing.